Did you know?

 Cape Penguins are monogamous and typically breed between March and May in South Africa.
 However, in Namibia, they breed between November and December.

 These birds form monogamous pairs once they reach sexual maturity and stay together for life.
-Better still, both parents take turns incubating the eggs and caring for the chicks.
+Both parents take turns incubating the eggs and caring for the chicks, in large nursery groups.

 Cape Penguins typically breed between March and May

-Female Cape Penguins lay one or two eggs, which they incubate for about 40 days.
+Females lay one or two eggs mainland on sandy/rocky beaches, incubating for about 40 days.
 After hatching, the chicks stay in the nest for about 60-70 days before they fledge.

 Threats

 The International Union for Conservation of Nature (IUCN) lists Cape Penguins as endangered.
-One of the primary threats to Cape Penguins is overfishing.
+One of the primary threats to African penguin populations is overfishing.
 It reduces the availability of their prey.

-1. Cape Penguins are the only penguin species that breed in Africa.
+1. They are the only penguin species that breed in Africa.

 2. Cape Penguins can swim at speeds of up to 20 km/h.

-3. The pink patch above Cape Penguins’ eyes is a gland that helps them regulate their body temperature.
+3. The pink patch above their eyes is a gland that helps them regulate their body temperature.

-4. Cape Penguins use a “social thermoregulation” strategy to keep warm during cold weather.
-They huddle together in large groups to share body heat.
+4. These penguins use a “social thermoregulation” strategy to keep warm during cold weather and huddle in large groups to share body heat.

-8. Even in a crowded colony, Cape Penguins can recognize and locate their partners’ calls.
+7. In a colony, Cape Penguins can recognize and locate their partners’ calls.

 FAQs